Hey Kids (Start Here)

 “Where did you hear that song?”
 Newt asks Cover Singer, trying a new tack.

-“Everywhere,” she replies, looking both anxious and confused.
+“Everywhere.”
+Cover Singer looks anxious and confused.
 “It’s all over.
+I usually play it better.
+I was trying to do a thing with the chorus.
 Do you, um, do you like my version?”

 “Yeah,” Newt says, “Sure.
 I mean, yes, I do.
-What do you mean by ‘it’s all over,’ though?
-Like—Nerd Rock is popular at the moment and my band has been improbably rediscovered?”
+What do you mean by ‘It’s all over,’ though?
+Like—Nerd Rock as a genre is popular at the moment and my band has been improbably rediscovered?”

-“It’s not Nerd Rock,” Cover Singer says, offended.
-“The genre is called Intellectual Underground.
+“It’s not Nerd Rock.”
+Cover Singer looks offended.
+“The genre is Intellectual Underground.
 Or, I mean, if you think it is.
 Like, you could say what it was.
 Or not.
 If you wanted.
 You kind of created it.”

-This is getting weirder, his brain says.
+This is getting weirder, his brain decides.
 Weirder all the time.

 “Intellectual Underground,” Newt says, “I like it.
 I approve.”